 - Applicants should include an NIH-format “other support” in their biosketch, as well as update other support annually.

 - In addition to the written progress reports described below, awardees are required to present a mid-term and final online oral presentation to the PSC Partners community and SMAC members regarding the impact, preliminary outcomes, and career development relevant to their work.

 - Opportunity to participate in SMAC may follow grant completion.

 All proposals must be submitted to firstname.lastname@example.org by 07/15/2021.

 All grant applications will be reviewed by members of the PSC Partners Seeking a Cure Scientific/Medical Advisory Committee.
 Ad hoc reviewers will be used when appropriate.
 Renewal applications will be judged in competition with other applications.
 The following points will be taken into consideration when the proposals are reviewed:

-- Awardees will be expected to provide a 1- to 2-page annual summary of results obtained with funds provided by PSC Partners Seeking a Cure.
+- Awardees will be expected to provide a one-two page annual summary of results obtained with funds provided by PSC Partners Seeking a Cure.

 - This report should include a list of publications and abstracts presented at scientific meetings.

-- We request that all publications resulting from research funds provided by PSC Partners Seeking a Cure or PSC Partners Seeking a Cure Canada include an acknowledgement of this support.
+- We require that all publications resulting from research funds provided by PSC Partners Seeking a Cure or PSC Partners Seeking a Cure Canada include an acknowledgement of this support.